jaidenfe/SDR_PHY_COM/README.md

 <h1>SDR Physical Layer Interface</h1>

 SDR_PHY_COM is a physical layer interface between a Software Defined Radio (SDR) and other layers within an application or system architecture.
-This program uses gnuradio as the signal processing engine and is set up to operate in full duplex.
+This program uses GNU Radio as the signal processing engine and is set up to operate in full duplex.

 <h3>Dependencies</h3>
 The following programs are required to use the SDR Physical Layer Interfaces:
-<li> gnuradio X.X.X <br>
-<li> Python2.7 <br>
+<li> GNU Radio 3.7.9.1 <br>
-<li> C++11 <br>
+<li> Python 2.7 <br>

-This library is used to extend the functionality of gnuradio.
-These blocks were designed for use with other applications that require packet radio functionality.
-These blocks have been designed using gnuradiox.x.x and require Python2.7.
+This library is used to extend the functionality of GNU Radio.
+These blocks were designed for use with other applications that require packet radio functionality and were developed using GNU Radio 3.7.9.1 and Python 2.7.

 <h3>Installation:</h3>